 Activities foreseen by the Memorandum are: education of MPs, establishment and strengthening of a National Assembly working body which would, within its legislative and control function, systemically address children’s rights issues, review new legal solutions, establish cooperation with the media, expert public, local self-governments and civic associations.

 The National Assembly House virtual interactive presentation project was realised in cooperation between Z Lab Media, Zoran Andric and the National Assembly.

-14.30 - National Assembly Deputy Speaker Prof. Dr Vladimir Marinkovic meets with the Ambassador of the Republic of Korea (National Assembly House, 13 Nikola Pasic Square, hall 2)
+9.30 - sitting of the Environmental Protection Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)

 10.00 - Voting Day on all the items on the agenda of the Fourth Sitting of the First Regular Session of the National Assembly of the Republic of Serbia in 2019 (National Assembly House, 13 Nikola Pasic Square)